hm-seclab/SBOM-Landscape/README.md

 # SBOM Landscape

 This is a **Work in Progress** Project to implement an SBOM Landscape similar to the [Landscape of the Cloud Native Computing Foundation](https://landscape.cncf.io/).

+This project is part of the [SBOM Everywhere SIG](https://github.com/ossf/sbom-everywhere) at the OpenSSF and discussed in the [meetings](https://docs.google.com/document/d/193ODRga1F49WKPYYR79SNi9b27mChBqpOf5iiWJcMso/edit).

 ## How to contribute your tool
 If you know of a tool or project that should be listed here, please open an Issue.
 There are three things to consider while adding a new tool: